medusajs/nextjs-starter-medusa/README.md

   </a>
 </p>

 > **Prerequisites**: To use the starter you should have a Medusa server running locally on port 9000.
-Your Medusa server have a version of Medu Check out [medusa-starter-default](https://github.com/medusajs/medusa-starter-default) for a quick setup.
+Check out [medusa-starter-default](https://github.com/medusajs/medusa-starter-default) for a quick setup.

 # Overview